Roads and travel

 The council is not responsible for maintaining or running the road network or traffic enforcement.
 This falls under National Highways, Kent Highways and Kent Police respectively.

-When problems caused by cross-channel traffic disruption occur in our district they are fed back to the Kent and Medway Resilience Forum (KMRF).
-This is a partnership of organisations, including local councils and emergency services, who work to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.
+When problems caused by cross-channel traffic disruption occur they are fed back to the Kent and Medway Resilience Forum (KMRF).
+This is a partnership of organisations, including local councils and emergency services, which work to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.

-Due to the Port of Dover and Eurotunnel forecasting a busy period prior to Christmas 2024, the Kent and Medway Resilience Forum is putting on Operation Brock on the M20 overnight on Sunday 15 December until Sunday 22 December.
+When the Port of Dover and Eurotunnel Le Shuttle forecast busy periods on the cross Channel routes, the Kent and Medway Resilience Forum considers putting on Operation Brock on the M20.
 This enables lorries to be held on the coastbound carriageway between junctions 8 and 9 if the traffic control approaching the Port of Dover (Dover TAP) fills up.
 When TAP becomes busy there are occasions when it is necessary to close temporarily the Roundhill Tunnel at Folkestone as stationary traffic is not allowed to queue in the tunnel.
 This can sometimes cause disruption on roads in Folkestone.

-A letter from the KMRF (PDF, 364KB) to reassure residents in the Folkestone district has been published.
+A letter from the KMRF (PDF, 46KB) to reassure residents in the Folkestone district has been published.

 Entry Exit System (EES)